Subscribe to receive top tips, train news and travel inspiration straight to your inbox

 Train operators

-Travelling from London to Canterbury by train
+London to Canterbury train travel explained

-Fast trains from London to Canterbury take around 50 minutes, covering a distance of approximately 87 kilometres.
-There are frequent services on the rail route between London and Canterbury.
+The fastest trains from London to Canterbury take around 50 minutes, covering a distance of approximately 87 kilometres.

-3. What are the London to Canterbury train times and schedule?
+What are the London to Canterbury train times and schedule?

 Other journeys to Canterbury View all journeys to Canterbury